 In 1997 Thériault recorded the "The Electronic Voice Phenomena" CD with Mark Spybey, which was composed using sequencers, samplers, analog keyboards and various sound modules and devices.
 He continued to create experimental recordings in collaboration with Australian artist Matt Warren.
 In 2006 they created sound for the performance installation "BUG" presented at CESTA's (Tabor, CZ) 11th Arts Festival in 2006.
 In February 2008 they presented a piece titled "Hiatus" at Inflight Gallery in Hobart, Tasmania.

-Thériault has engineered sound for rock acts such as extreme metal band MARTYR and Montréal hard rockers PRIESTESS.
-He performed in 2002 with the metal "supergroup" BLACK CLOUD, featuring Pierre Rémillard (OBLIVEON) on guitar, Daniel Mongrain (MARTYR) on guitar, Florent Mounier (CRYPTOPSY) on drums, and Patrick Mireault (GHOULUNATICS) and Marc Vaillancourt (B.A.R.F.) trading off on vocals.
+Thériault has engineered sound for rock acts such as extreme metal band GORGUTS, NEURAXIS, DECAPITATED and many others.
+He performed in 2002 with the metal "supergroup" BLACK CLOUD, featuring Pierre Rémillard (OBLIVEON) on guitar, Florent Mounier (CRYPTOPSY) on drums, and Patrick Mireault (GHOULUNATICS) and Marc Vaillancourt (B.A.R.F.) trading off on vocals.